gitter-badger/admin-docs/docs/source/installation.rst

     * ``mongo admin -u effektif -p <enterEffektifPasswordHere> --eval "db.system.users.find({ user: 'effektif'}).forEach(function(u) {printjson(u)});"``
     * On the command line you will see the user information including the four assigned roles.

 Once the Effektif user is created, its credentials have to be added to the Effektif configuration file to the properties ``effektif.mongodb.username`` and ``effektif.mongodb.password``\ .
-Section Configure Effektif explains how to update the configuration file.
+Section :ref:`update-effektif-configuration` explains how to update the configuration file.

+.. _configure-effektif:

 Configuring Effektif
 --------------------

+.. _install-license:

 Install the license file
 ````````````````````````
 Along with the Effektif application you have received the Effektif license file license.xml.
 Before you can start the Effektif system, you have to add the license file to the application.
 Therefore, copy the license file into the directory ``$TOMCAT_HOME/webapps/ROOT/WEB-INF/classes``\ .
 The Effektif system will check your license file on startup and setup the defined number of licenses.

+.. _update-effektif-configuration:

 Update the Effektif configuration file
 ``````````````````````````````````````